sadmanpieal/RESTful-Booker-API/README.md

-# Restful Booker API Automation
+# RESTful Booker API Automation

 This repository contains automated tests for the Restful Booker API.
 The tests are written using [Postman](https://www.postman.com/) and executed with [Newman](https://www.npmjs.com/package/newman).